anqurvanillapy/scripts/README.md

 $ gh-clone username repo    # now it is available
 ```

-Have fun with these little hack!
+Have fun with these little hacks!

 License
 -------